AllBitsEqual/articles/articles/2021/2021-01-18_Series-DiscordBot-01.md

 This gives us a preconfigured react app using typescript with all of the configs taken care of and webpack fully set up, loaders and all.

-[GitHub Commit](https://github.com/AllBitsEqual/react-ts-starter/commit/512b61c198a38d5dbdbb4d57a268bcba135b719d) (not really worth looking as it's just the boilerplate from create-react-app)
+[GitHub Commit](https://github.com/AllBitsEqual/react-ts-starter/commit/512b61c198a38d5dbdbb4d57a268bcba135b719d) (not worth looking as it's just the boilerplate from create-react-app)

 ## Check the controls